chrisdavies/js-windows-timezones/README.md

 ## Usage

     var dt = new Date();
-    dt.isInDaylightSavingsTime(); // True if the date is in daylight-savings mode dt.supportsDaylightSavingTime(); // True if the current timezone supports daylight savings mode dt.winZone(); // Gets the Windows time-zone id (this is a best-guess, not an accurate guarantee)
+    dt.isInDaylightSavingTime(); // True if the date is in daylight-savings mode dt.supportsDaylightSavingTime(); // True if the current timezone supports daylight savings mode dt.winZone(); // Gets the Windows time-zone id (this is a best-guess, not an accurate guarantee)